Jesse Merlin, Bass

 2002 – 2006

-Most recently, JESSE MERLIN appeared as Dr. Hill in the New York Musical Theater Festival production of Re-Animator the Musical to critical acclaim.
 During the 2011-12 season, Mr. Merlin performed the role of Benoit/Alcindoro (La bohème) with Opera Santa Barbara and Angelotti (Tosca) for Opera Las Vegas.
-He also continued to perform in LA Opera’s Opera A La Carte programs as the Sergeant of Police (The Pirates of Penzance) and Pish-Tush (The Mikado).
+He also was featured in Opera A La Carte’s touring programs as the Sergeant of Police (The Pirates of Penzance) and Pish-Tush (The Mikado).

 As an actor, he appeared in the film The Entity as Dr. Schimmerman, and performed the role of Werewolf Hitler (FDR: American Badass!) and the Bird Expert (Jackass 3D) for Paramount/MTV Films.